MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

 ## SYNOPSIS
 Create a new bookingAppointment for the specified bookingBusiness.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBookingBusinessAppointment](/powershell/module/Microsoft.Graph.Beta.Bookings/New-MgBetaBookingBusinessAppointment?view=graph-powershell-beta)

 ## SYNTAX